anovijay/Prost/context.md

    - Marked with @available(*, deprecated)
    - Kept for backward compatibility during migration

+9. **`PassageFilters`** (NEW - Phase 3)
+   - Model for passage search, filtering, and sorting state
+   - Properties: searchText, selectedTags, completionFilter, sortOption
+   - Computed: isActive (checks if any non-default filters applied)
+   - Nested enums: CompletionFilter (.all, .completed, .incomplete), SortOption (.title, .dateAdded, .bestScore, .attempts)
+   - Conforms to: Codable, Equatable
+   - Purpose: Centralize all filtering state in one model

 **Business Rules**:
 - Each passage belongs to exactly one level (A1, A2, B1, B2, C1, C2)
 - Each question has exactly one correct answer